decke/chkcpe/README.md

 # chkcpe

-The [FreeBSD Portstree](https://cgit.freebsd.org/ports) is a collection of build recipes and metadata for more than 30.000 3rd party projects and the source for binary packages on FreeBSD, DragonflyBSD and derivatives.
+The [FreeBSD Portstree](https://cgit.freebsd.org/ports) is a collection of build recipes and metadata for around 30.000 3rd party projects and the source for binary packages on FreeBSD, DragonflyBSD and derivatives.

 This is an attempt to populate as many ports as possible with CPE data.
 The lists are automatically updated once a day.
-If you are a FreeBSD Ports committer this is a chance for you to help!

 ### More information:
 * [https://wiki.freebsd.org/Ports/CPE](https://wiki.freebsd.org/Ports/CPE)